-To create a custom temperature range in Eco mode, go to settings and select Eco.
-The display will show any current “Heat to” and “Cool to” temperature settings.
+To customize the Nest temperature range in Eco mode, go to Settings and select Eco.
+The thermostat's display should list existing “Heat to” and “Cool to” temperature settings.
 You can select each and make your preferred changes.
 When complete, select Done.

-Nest thermostats are compatible with most HVAC systems.
-Google, Nest's manufacturer, features a compatibility checking tool that shares questions concerning your location and existing setup to learn which Nest model would be compatible with your system.
+Nest thermostats can be integrated with most heating and cooling systems.
+Google, Nest's manufacturer, offers a compatibility tool that asks a series of questions about your location and current setup to learn which Nest model would be compatible with your system.

-If you don't think your Nest is compatible with your system, it’s best to reach out to a professional for smart thermostat installation in Bartlesville.
-An experienced technician will be able to evaluate your system and, if your Nest is compatible, install it quick so you can jump right into the savings and convenience.
+If you have a Nest and believe it’s not compatible with your system, you should get in touch with local pros for smart thermostat installation in Bartlesville.
+Technicians with the proper experience can assess your system and, if your Nest is compatible, install it quick so you can jump right into the savings and convenience.

 12. How Do I Manually Control My Nest Thermostat?

-Nest Thermostats are loaded with innovative features designed to improve comfort while keeping costs low.
+Nest Thermostats come with many features designed to improve comfort while keeping costs low.
 However, you have the ability to turn off the smart features if you want to control a Nest manually like a normal thermostat.

-Take into account, by doing this you are turning off all of your temperature schedules and your Nest will work like any other thermostat—it will display the temperature and allow changes, but that’s about it.
+Remember, by doing this you clear all your temperature schedules and letting the Nest work like any other thermostat—it will display the temperature and allow changes, but that’s about it.